marcus-rubcube/React_Registration-System/README.md

 ## Available Scripts

+In the project directory:

+To install the depences:

+### `npm install`

-In the project directory, you can run:
+After that you can run:

 ### `npm start`